 - Brainstorm your first book.
 Look at the best sellers in the categories you're familiar with.
 What can you write that will fit well in your favorite category?

 - Outline your ebook.
-Using Google Docs or Jarvis, outline your ebook.
+Using Google Docs or Jasper, outline your ebook.

 - Write your ebook.
-This is going to take more time than some of the other side hustles on this list, but if you use Jarvis, you'll notice that time is cut in half or even in thirds!
-Sign up for a free trial of Jarvis when you are ready to sit down and write.
+This is going to take more time than some of the other side hustles on this list, but if you use Jasper, you'll notice that time is cut in half or even in thirds!
+Sign up for a free trial of Jasper when you are ready to sit down and write.
 Use your time during the free trial to write your book.

 - Order a cover from Fiverr.
 Or create your own using Canva.
 You can follow this tutorial to learn how to create an ebook cover in Canva.
 A professional book cover is a must.
 Covers can cost anywhere from $10-$50 on Fiverr, so I put this as a $25 expense in the investment section above.

 - Format the ebook.
 Kindle requires a certain format.
 You can learn how to format your ebook on YouTube, or you can hire someone from Fiverr to do it for you.
 Be sure to run your book through Grammarly and CopyScape before publishing.